apify/release-pr-action/README.md

 | ----------- | ------------------ | ------------------- |
 | `changelog` | Changelog content  | `some cool feature` |

+## Experimental feature

+An experimental feature will rewrite the final changelog using GPT-3 davinci language model.
+If you want to try, you need to pass the `OPEN_AI_TOKEN` environment variable with your API token from [openai.com](https://beta.openai.com/).

 ## Example usage

 ```yaml